treee111/wahooMapsCreator/docs/USAGE.md

 ## POIs - Points of Interest
 For creating maps which include POIs and have them displayed on your Wahoo device, these steps need to be done:
-1. Create custom maps including POIs
+1. Create custom maps including POIs like [normally](#run-wahoomapscreator-for-your-country), POI's are included per default.
-  - a) via CLI
-     - `python -m wahoomc cli -co malta -tag tag-wahoo-poi.xml`
-  - b) via GUI
-     - `python -m wahoomc gui`
-     - Fill into Advanced-->Tag wahoo XML file: `tag-wahoo-poi.xml`

-By using the tag-wahoo-poi.xml file, wahooMapsCreator includes fuel stations, backeries, cafes and railway stations POI's into the generated maps.
+Actually, wahooMapsCreator includes fuel stations, backeries, cafes and railway stations POI's into the generated maps.

 2. Copy POIs relevant files to your device
 - [:floppy_disk: docu](COPY_TO_WAHOO.md#copy-relevant-files-for-pois)

-1. Activate VTM rendering if needed
+3. Activate VTM rendering if needed
 - [see here](COPY_TO_WAHOO.md#activate-vtm-rendering)
 - see also: https://github.com/treee111/wahooMapsCreator/wiki/Enable-hidden-features